userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_firstmove.md

 ## Installation

-This SDK does not require recompilation, just refer to contents below.
+This SDK does not require recompilation.
+Please refer to the contents below.

 ## First Move